'IRA group' sent suspect packages to army offices

 "The claim was received on Saturday, 15 February by a Northern Irish media outlet using a recognised codeword.

-"The claim was allegedly made on behalf of the 'IRA'."'Extra vigilant'
+"The claim was allegedly made on behalf of the 'IRA'."

 Last week Downing Street said the small but potentially viable devices carried "the hallmarks of Northern Ireland-related terrorism".